-The employer’s obligations are extensive when there is a risk of violence and threats in the work environment.
+The employer’s obligations are extensive when there is a risk of violence and menaces in the work environment.

 It is enough for employees to transport goods or keys attractive to theft, or may be in areas or in context where the risk of exposure to violence and/or threats is likely.
 The governing work environment provision, “Violence and menaces in the work environment” (AFS 1993:2) is brief, and need to be applied to ensure that every employee is safe at work.
 Women and men usually become exposed to different threats.
 The training aims at organizing work so that situations of violence and threats do not arise, or to minimize the harmful effects when it does happen.